Dow Dividend Strategy Historical Returns

 in common stocks.
 However, in recent years, this has not been

 the case.
-Due to tax laws, which changed in 2003, and other considerations, many companies
+Due to tax laws and other considerations, many companies

 have decided not to increase their dividends in line with increases